This Course Is Not Just For Beginners

-I see that the assignments are intended for Monday-Tuesday-Thursday-Friday.
+I see that the assignments are intended for Monday-Tuesday-Wednesday-Thursday-Friday.
 Are the assignments posted earlier so that I’d be able to get ahead on the weekends when I have more time?

-The assignments are scheduled for Monday-Tuesday-Thursday-Friday but you can complete them on any day.
+The assignments are scheduled for Monday-Tuesday-Wednesday-Thursday-Friday but you can complete them on any day.
 I usually post the next assignment a day ahead, and if you get behind at any point, you can catch up on the off days including weekends.
 Also, I show upcoming assignments in a separate place so you can work ahead.
 The nice thing about working on a forum is that it is open 24/7.
-The Monday-Tuesday-Thursday-Friday schedule is the suggested framework, but you could manage it differently as long as you are keeping up each week overall.
-No need to post exactly on Monday-Tuesday-Thursday-Friday.
+The Monday-Tuesday-Wednesday-Thursday-Friday schedule is the suggested framework, but you could manage it differently as long as you are keeping up each week overall.
+No need to post exactly on Monday-Tuesday-Wednesday-Thursday-Friday.

 How many minutes of the hour are video, reading, practicing, and posting, roughly?

-Typically, each day’s assignment f0r the nine-week course consists of 10 min video, 10 min reading, 10 min technical exercise, 30 min doing The Work.
+Typically, each day’s assignment for the nine-week course consists of 10 min video, 10 min reading, 10 min technical exercise, 30 min doing The Work.
 It all depends on how you work.
 If I were taking the course, I would probably need about 50 min each day, but some people say they need two hours.
 Maybe they work more methodically, or are perfectionistic, or very meditative.
 I say this so that you understand the range.
 There is value in going slowly too.
-My guess is that most people take about 1 hour 4x / week.
-There is one exception: once a week you’ll be doing The Work in spoken form with a partner.
-This will replace one of your four written pieces of work (so subtract about 30 min writing time).
+My guess is that most people take about 1 hour 5x / week.
+There is one exception: once a week you’ll have the option to do The Work in spoken form with a partner.
+This can replace one of your four written pieces of work (so subtract about 30 min writing time).
 The spoken work will take about an hour (30 min each for you and your partner).
 In total this will add about 30 min to your week (-30 writing time + 60 min spoken time = +30).
 You will also post a one or two sentence synopsis of your spoken work session on the forum (so + 5 min).

 Are the partnerships assigned based on time zone and schedule?